c8121/maildump-milter/README.md

 Created to add incoming mails to a mail archive

-Barely testes with postfix right now (2021-05-25).
+Barely tested with postfix right now (2021-05-25).